 One occasion featuring the local gentry at the station was recorded in the Rothwell and Methley Free Press in 1901.
 It was the triumphant return from the Boer War of Sir Charles Lowther, the 4th Baronet of Swillington.
 After serving for just over a year with his regiment, the 8th King's Royal Irish Hussars, under General French at Capetown in South Africa, Sir Charles had been invalided home suffering from the after effects of enteric fever.

-He arrived at Southampton on the Dunera just after Easter on the morning of Tuesday 9 April 1901 and immediately set off by train for Woodlesford, arriving in the evening.
+He arrived at Southampton on a hospital ship, the Dunera, just after Easter on the morning of Tuesday 9 April 1901 and immediately set off by train for Woodlesford, arriving in the evening.

-The paper doesn't record the precise time of Captain Lowther's arrival, but according to Midland Railway historian Peter Witts, its more than likely he travelled in a through carriage all the way from Southampton Town and Dock station to Woodlesford.
-He could have gone via London Waterloo with a choice of express trains to Leeds from St Pancras or Kings Cross but he would have had to cross the capital in a cab with his luggage, so its more than likely that he chose not to change.
+According to Midland Railway historian Peter Witts, it's possible he travelled in a through carriage all the way from Southampton Town and Dock station to Woodlesford.
+He could have gone via London Waterloo with a choice of express trains to Leeds from St Pancras or Kings Cross but he would have had to cross the capital in a cab with his luggage so it's more than likely that he chose not to change.

 A check on Bradshaw's General Railway and Steam Navigation Guide for 1901 shows the most likely service was the Midland and South Western Junction Railway's 10.10 am train from Southampton.
 It ran over the London and South Western to Andover, then the Midland and South Western Junction's own line via Swindon to Andoversford and then on the Great Western Railway to Cheltenham.
 There the through carriage was attached to an express from Bristol which ran on the Midland via Birmingham and Derby to Sheffield where the carriage was shunted onto another express which had run from St Pancras via Nottingham.

-A word with the guard at Sheffield would have prompted a message to the driver who would have stopped the train specially at Woodlesford at about 6.20 pm.
+A word with the guard at Sheffield would have prompted a message to the driver who stopped the train specially at Woodlesford at about 7.20 pm.